camwam47/CIntegerAdder/README.md

 ##### IDE Change

-Previously I was using VSC, but for this project I grabbed NeoVim by the balls.
+Previously I was using VSC, but for this project I tried NeoVim

 ##### Makefile